Zalrioth/Mana/README.md

 ## Getting Started

 Mana is a WIP cross platform 2D and 3D rendering engine written in C. Clang is currently the only tested compiler on all platforms.
-Better OSX/Linux and GCC/MSVC support will be coming up soon. <br/>
+Better OSX/Linux support will be coming up soon. <br/>

 ### Setting Up a Project

-Clone the repo and download all dependencies/submodules in the lib folder.
 Build with CMake and you should be good to go.<br/>

 ### Features